SAP-archive/teched2020-IIS266/exercises/Chapter2/Markdown.md

 [Back](/README.md)

 ## Chapter 2 \- Create Scope
-In this Chapter zou will create a Scope.
-Scope is a collection of processes that you want to manage together
+In this Chapter you will create a Scope.
+Scope is a collection of processes that you want to manage together eg for an LOB , a region or a Product line

 ### Step 1: Overview